MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/prerequisite-software.md

 # Prerequisite software

-Before you can install the [!INCLUDE[prodshort](../includes/prodshort.md)] web components, you must install other software on the web server and the session host servers.
+Before you can install the Dynamics GP web components, you must install other software on the web server and the session host servers.
 The prerequisite software to install will depend on the components you will be installing on the server.
 The following sections describe these software prerequisites:

 -   [Server operating system](#server-operating-system)